Dickinson's Birds

 Scope

-The Poem Archive shelters 350 manuscript (MS) facsimiles representing over 230 poems composed by Dickinson and marked by the presence of birds.
+The Poem Archive shelters 350 manuscript facsimiles representing over 230 poems composed by Dickinson and marked by the presence of birds.
 [1]

 Manuscripts